rubocop/ruby-style-guide/README.md

-    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can't the blocks contents be extracted into nifty methods.
+    Some will argue that multiline chaining would look OK with the use of {...}, but they should ask themselves - it this code really readable and can't the blocks contents be extracted into nifty methods?

-* Avoid `return` where not required.
+* Avoid `return` where not required for flow of control.

     ```Ruby
     # bad